Starface Just Launched Clear Versions Of Its Iconic Pimple Patch

 AdvertisementADVERTISEMENT

-But isn’t Starface’s whole thing making pimple stickers that are meant to be…seen?
+But isn’t Starface’s whole thing making acne stickers that are meant to be…seen?
 Yes — and they’ve done that brilliantly, I’d argue.
 Hydro-Star Clear is not meant to replace its iconic yellow sistren, but rather, offer a decidedly more low-key way of healing acne.
-As a self-professed connoisseur of pimple patches, I knew I had to test it out.
+As a self-professed connoisseur of pimple patches, I knew I had to test them out.